Find guidance and build community with Indigenous peers

 Indigenous Peer Group Mentorship Sessions, Meetings and Events

-Sessions will be an opportunity to connect with the group, share a communal meal and will have a presentation from a community member and/or staff from First Nations House.
-Each session and presentation will be structured by a theme (e.g. how to navigate University of Toronto).
+The program will start in the fall semester (November 2025) and run to the end of Winter 2026 (April).
+The group will meet at least once a month for a group session.
+Sessions will be an opportunity to connect with the group, share a communal meal, and have a presentation from one of the mentors.
+Each session will be structured by a theme (e.g. how to navigate University of Toronto), and the presentation will be reflective of the theme of the session.

 Each mentor will co-run a portion of one session starting in the second session.
 The coordinator will work with the mentor(s) to help prepare and structure their responsible portion.